Anson High School (North Carolina): School information

 For the 2010–2011 school year, Anson High School had a total population of 822 students and 57.60 teachers on a full-time equivalent (FTE) basis.
 The student population had a gender ratio of 48% male to 52% female.
 The demographic makeup of the student population included: Black, 68.73%; White, 24.33%; Hispanic, 2.92%; Asian/Pacific Islander, 1.70%; and American Indian, 0.61% (two or more races, 1.70%).
 For the same school year, 75.12% of the students received free and reduced-price lunches.

 Administration

 The current principal of Anson High School is Chris Stinson.
-Fred Davis is the assistant principal.
-Murphy was hired in 2009 to replace former principal George Boothby who retired in 2008.

 Athletics

 Anson is a member of the North Carolina High School Athletic Association (NCHSAA).
 The school's mascot is the Bearcats, and its colors are orange and blue.

-The school offers the following sports: cross country, soccer, football, wrestling, volleyball, basketball, baseball, golf, softball, and track & field.
+Anson offers the following sports: cross country, soccer, football, wrestling, volleyball, basketball, baseball, golf, softball, and track & field.

 The Anson wrestling team were the North Carolina 4A state tournament champions in 1993 and 1996.
-The 1993 team was coached by Jack Southern, who was honored with the Lifetime Service to Wrestling award by the North Carolina Chapter of the National Wrestling Hall of Fame.
+The 1993 team was coached by Jack Southern, who was honored in 2017 with the Lifetime Service to Wrestling award by the North Carolina Chapter of the National Wrestling Hall of Fame.